Dutch customs find 450 kilograms of cocaine in Rotterdam | Ghana News Agency

 Customs officials in the port of Rotterdam found 450 1-kilogramme packs of cocaine hidden among canned fruit.

-The cocaine was loaded onto a ship in Panama and unloaded in the Belgian port of Antwerp.
+The cocaine was loaded onto a ship in Panama and was to have been unloaded in the Belgian port of Antwerp.
 The German company importing the fruit is not suspected of being involved in the drug smuggling, they said.

 Dutch prosecutors said the cocaine had been destroyed.